Universal screw YELLOX

 The S point is characterised by a thread that stretches all the way to the front flanks.
 When you set the screw and start your cordless screwdriver, this thread immediately grips into the wood, effortlessly pulling in the screw.
 This enables unbelievably rapid work without the risk of scratching the workpiece with slipping screw tips.

-Unlike the conventional galvanised screws, YELLOX ist chromium(VI)-free and is therefore much better for humankind and nature alike.
+Unlike the conventional zinc-plated screws, YELLOX ist chromium(VI)-free and is therefore much better for humankind and nature alike.
 YELLOX screws are more resistant to corrosion with the same surface thickness.
 Despite this, their use is limited to indoor areas.
 As the name suggests, YELLOX-coated screws have a yellowish appearance.

 Table